HID lighting is the most efficient way to convert electricity

 to individual house plants.
 Incandescent lights have a low lumen output per watt

 compared to HID and fluorescent grow lights.
-New smaller CFL grow lights like
+New smaller LED grow lights like

 our 40 watt Green Thumb system produce as